eellpp/pubScratchpad/Tech/security/readme.md

 Each of these algorithms and tools addresses one or more of the core cryptographic goals: confidentiality, authentication, integrity, and non-repudiation.

+### types of ciphers
+In **Chapter 1** of *Applied Cryptography*, Bruce Schneier introduces various types of ciphers, including:

+1. **Substitution Ciphers**: Replace each symbol with another (e.g., Caesar cipher).
+2. **Transposition Ciphers**: Rearrange the symbols in a message (e.g., Rail Fence cipher).
+3. **Block Ciphers**: Encrypt fixed-size blocks of data (e.g., DES, AES).
+4. **Stream Ciphers**: Encrypt data bit by bit (e.g., RC4).

+These ciphers are foundational to cryptographic practices used in modern encryption techniques.

+### Digital Signature
+A digital signature uses the sender’s private key to sign a message.
+Since only the sender possesses this private key, the signature uniquely ties them to the message.
+When a recipient verifies the signature with the sender’s public key, it proves the authenticity and integrity of the message

+### Protocol to enforce non repudiation
+In the **protocol between Alice, Trent, and Bob** (Chapter 2 of *Applied Cryptography*), the process ensures **non-repudiation**:

+Trent is a trusted arbitrator

+1. **Alice signs a message** and creates a header with identifying info.
+She concatenates them, signs again, and sends it to Trent.
+2. **Trent verifies** Alice’s signature and adds a timestamp to the message and header.
+He signs it and sends it to both Alice and Bob.
+3. **Bob verifies** both Trent’s and Alice’s signatures.
+4. **Alice verifies** the message.
+If it’s not hers, she must raise an objection quickly.

+This guarantees that Alice can't deny sending the message.

+### Key Distribution methods
+The public key needs to be shared publicly .
+But it has to be secured so that we know that people don't put their public key and claim it for messages sent to others.

+There are several **key distribution methods** :

+1. **Public Key Infrastructure (PKI)**: Involves digital certificates issued by a trusted Certificate Authority (CA) to distribute public keys securely.

+2. **Key Distribution Centers (KDC)**: A central trusted authority, as in **Kerberos**, which distributes symmetric keys to authenticated users.

+3. **Diffie-Hellman Key Exchange**: A method that allows two parties to generate a shared symmetric key over an insecure channel without the need for prior key exchange.

+4. **Pre-shared Keys (PSK)**: Keys are exchanged manually or via a secure offline method beforehand.

+Each method depends on the level of security and use case (e.g., symmetric vs. asymmetric encryption).